fumes/fumes.jekyll/_posts/2019-04-10-marti-friedlander-at-fhe-galleries.md

 **FHE GALLERIES** (Fogarty, Hojsgaard, Entwistle) is a private dealer gallery established in 1995.

-In the panorama of the city art scene this gallery definitely sticks out.
+In the panorama of the Auckland art scene FHE galleries definitely sticks out.
 Perfect attention for detail and an excellent presentational refinement are their trademarks.

-Here the selection and the arrangements of the art on display is really well curated.
-They covers a wide variety of artworks , collectable objects, interesting architectural projects and important photography works.
+Here the selection and the arrangements of the art on display, are really well curated.
+Covering a wide variety of artworks, collectable objects, interesting architectural projects and important photography works, FHE Galleries is surely a must-visit spot.

-FHE Galleries is for sure a must visit spot.
 The gallery presents individual works of excellence from New Zealand, the Pacific and other cultures.
 They also offer services in informed design for private and corporate interiors.

  _Images from the life of photographer Marti Friedlander._ is one of the current show.